 Monday: Quite Time; Is an enrichment activity during lunch time play where the children can freely come to our workshops lead by our pastoral care volunteers.

-Tuesday: Rev Tinsley leads the collective worship every two weeks, in the other weeks each class takes turns to lead worship
+Tuesday: Rev Tindsley leads the collective worship every two weeks, in the other weeks each class takes turns to lead worship.

-Wednesday: Is an opportunity for the whole school to sing together.
+Wednesday: Prayer and Praise which is led by the class teachers this is an opportunity for the whole school to sing together.

-Friday: We share all that has happened during the week as a whole school.
+Friday: We share all that has happened during the week as a whole school and community.
 We celebrate Birthdays, share school news and certificates are awarded for learning, friendship and for demonstrating our Christian Values.

-Daily: During all of our daily worship, we sing, pray, and reflect on John Wesley teachings.
+Daily: During all of our daily worship, we sing, pray, and reflect on John Wesley's teachings.